Maher-GZ/Speech-Emotion-Recognizer-SER/README.md

 Each dataset offers a unique set of emotional expressions and provides a valuable resource for training and evaluating the Speech Emotion Recognizer.

-## Model
+## Optimized Model
-Editing on [Speech Emotion Recognition](https://www.kaggle.com/code/shivamburnwal/speech-emotion-recognition) on Kaggle.
+Editing on [Speech Emotion Recognition](https://www.kaggle.com/code/shivamburnwal/speech-emotion-recognition) on Kaggle as we ....
-### firstly: we improved the accuracy by and overcome the overfitting
+-improved the accuracy by up to 9% (from 66% to 75% in val_accuracy) and demanishing loss by 20% (from 1 downing to .8)
-### secondly : reduce the the runtime by
+-reduced the processing time by 35%